Carlapl3/financial-services-intelligence-agent/README.md

 4. **Extract** structured insights using LLMs
 5. **Digest** content into a concise executive format
 6. **Output** as Markdown (email-ready)

 ---

+## Implementation Notes
+This system is designed for financial services monitoring with configurable sources.
+Demo uses public fintech/regulatory sources for illustration.

+---